jglobaton10/Visibleinfrastructure/README.md

 In this course I was tasked with consultant duties.
 The organization gave us data related with airports and flights from Colombia and they were hoping to solve a set of analytical requirements.
 The ones that I aimed to solve are listed next:

-  #### Visualize the number of passengers tranported in a range of dates within Colombia.
+  **1. Visualize the number of passengers tranported in a range of dates within Colombia.**

-  #### Visualize the number of empty seats in flights in a range of dates within Colombia.
+  **2. Visualize the number of empty seats in flights in a range of dates within Colombia.**

-  ####  Analize the relationship between the GDP and the number of flights in the department of Colombia.
+  **3. Analize the relationship between the GDP and the number of flights in the department of Colombia.**

 For all the three requirements it was implmented an [ETL process](https://github.com/jglobaton10/Visibleinfrastructure/blob/main/ETL.ipynb) that takes the data from a github repository, process it using pyspark and then load into a SQL server database.